selcukercan/Software/catkin_ws/src/05-teleop/calibration/README.md

 To be able to run the launch file: compressed_image_to_world_frame.launch:

-use local_env.sh which sets the DUCKIEFLEET_ROOT to the default location.
+* use local_env.sh which sets the DUCKIEFLEET_ROOT to the default location.
 Make sure to include your calibration folder at DUCKIEFLEET_ROOT.

-Install the lastest version of the scipy, as the code uses `ivp_solver` that is introduced in scipy version v1.2.0
+* Install the lastest version of the scipy, as the code uses `ivp_solver` that is introduced in scipy version v1.2.0: "pip install scipy"

+* pip install pyyaml

+* sudo apt-get install python-rospkg

 This package is an automatic wheels calibration procedure.